 The Kasha-Katuwe Tent Rocks National Monument is a remarkable outdoor laboratory, offering an opportunity to observe, study, and experience the geologic processes that shape natural landscapes.
 The cone-shaped tent rock formations are the products of volcanic eruptions that occurred 6 to 7 million years ago and left pumice, ash and tuff deposits over 1,000 feet thick.
 The national monument, on the Pajarito Plateau in north-central New Mexico, includes a national recreation trail and ranges from 5,570 feet to 6,760 feet above sea level.

-The Kasha-Katuwe Tent Rocks National Monument is closed to dogs.
-Visit our web-site for more details.
+The Kasha-Katuwe Tent Rocks National Monument is closed to dogs, excluding service animals.